Who's 'Smart' And Who's 'Dumb' Ahead Of OPEC?

 Meanwhile, it's also worth noting that for once, equities (NYSEARCA:XLE) seem to be way ahead of credit when it comes to correctly pricing things.
 Have a look at this:

-What you're looking at their is HY energy (credit) versus the HY market as a whole plotted with WTI and energy stocks versus the S&P. Clearly, stocks think they know something about energy that credit doesn't and as I detailed here, I'm inclined to agree with them.
+What you're looking at there is HY energy (credit) versus the HY market as a whole plotted with WTI and energy stocks versus the S&P. Clearly, stocks think they know something about energy that credit doesn't, and as I detailed here, I'm inclined to agree with them.

 In any event, that's the Heisenberg read on the latest from the oil market which you'll undoubtedly be hearing a whole lot about over the next two weeks.